drazik/generator-sillysmart/README.md

 ### Gulp "meta" tasks

-If you have selected at least one gulp task, the generator automatically add two "meta" tasks.
+If you have choosed to use Gulp, the generator automatically add two "meta" tasks.
 What we call "meta" tasks is tasks that call other tasks.
+If you have not selected any tasks, theses meta tasks will be created but will remain empty.

 #### compile